evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 By default, Evergreen creates mainline commits (also known as waterfall versions or cron builds) for enabled projects.

-Admins can prevent projects from creating mainline commits by **disabling repotrackin**g, while still allowing for other kinds of versions (periodic builds, patches, etc).
+Admins can prevent projects from creating mainline commits by **disabling repotracking**, while still allowing for other kinds of versions (periodic builds, patches, etc).

 Additionally, admins can **Force Repotracker Run** to check for new commits if needed